atyre2/NRES803-2016/week3.md

 * [lesson page](http://swcarpentry.github.io/shell-novice/05-script.html)
 * Do the following challenges: variables in shell scripts, list unique species

-Challenges are due on Friday of Week 3 \(Jan 29\) at 5 pm.
+Challenges are due on Friday of Week 3 at 5 pm.
 Late assignments will receive a score of zero unless prior approval is granted.
 Your answers should be entered into a plain text file.
 At the top of the file write the week number and your name on one line.
 Leave a blank line, and type the